What to Do If Your Significant Other Refuses to Sign a Prenup

 You love your fiancé and have faith in your relationship.
 Yet, you know that if anything goes wrong in the future, you’ll both save yourself plenty of heartache and drama if you sign a prenup from the beginning.

 But your initial forays into a conversation about a prenup with your significant other haven’t gone well: they’ve made it clear that they’d refuse to sign one.
 What can you do to change their mind without harming your relationship?
 Try these seven tips.

 - Ask your fiancé to hear you out.

 Communication is instrumental to any healthy relationship.
 Lovingly and gently remind your significant other that, as a committed couple, you need to be able to talk openly about the most challenging issues.
 Reassure them that you are confident that you can tackle this challenging subject together.

 - Set a date and place for the discussion.

-Suggest a time to discuss the issue when you know that neither of you will be interrupted or hurried or under a high level of stress.
-Hold the discussion in a place where both of you feel relaxed.
-And above all, choose a date that’s long before the wedding and doesn’t coincide with any other emotional event.
+Suggest a time to discuss the issue when you know that neither of you will be interrupted, hurried, or under high stress.
+Discuss a place where both of you feel relaxed.
+And above all, choose a date long before the wedding that doesn’t coincide with any other emotional event.